UnexpectedMaker/wopr/README.md

 This updated version includes:

-- New user settings mode that let's you set the GMT, DTS, Brightness and Clock timer (how long it sits on the menu before defaulting to the clock display)
+- New persistent user settings mode
 - All menus are now ENUMS so it's easier to follow the code
 - Added some of my War Games sound board stuff from: https://www.youtube.com/watch?v=3bC9B00c_XI
 - Added support for the extra buttons on the HAXORZ edition of the PCB
 - WiFi & NTP connection info on device start

+User settings include:

+- Set your GMT
+- Set DST (Daylight Savings Time) on/off
+- Set Display Brightness
+- Set Clock countdown timer (how long it sits on the menu before defaulting to the clock display)
+- Set the clock separator character

 # Settings Instructions
 Button 1 (right button) to switch mode to settings